JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 ### Instructions

-Follow these instructions for contributing new recipes:
+Follow these instructions for contributing new recipes.
+The Goal headers indicate the outcome achieved by following them:

+#### Goal 1: Claim and Start Working on a Recipe Request

+1. Search currently open "Recipe Request" issues.
+If there isn't one for your recipe, open a new "Recipe Request" issue for it.
+This is where you'll find the "Unique Recipe Name" (i.e. short description of the problem using PascalCase, such as "HelloWorld")
+1. State on the issue that you'll be implementing the recipe and how long we should wait before following up with you if you haven't finished it yet.
+If you do not post this, we will assume that you will have it done within two weeks.
-1. Open a new issue making a request for a recipe.
-This helps avoid two developers working on the same recipe independently.
+    - This helps avoid two issues.
+First, it prevents two developers from working on the same recipe independently.
+Second, one developer who wants to implement the recipe may think someone else who has started work on it and then abandoned it is still working on it.

+#### Goal 2: Setup a New Recipe's Boilerplate by Copying a Current Similar One

 1. Pick an existing recipe to duplicate as a starting point.
-The `HelloWorld` recipe is probably the simplest.
+The `HelloWorld` recipe is the simplest and is set up to work on both Node.js and Browser backends.
+    - In the examples that follow, we'll assume that you copied the `HelloWorld` recipe and wish to use the "Unique Recipe Name" of `MyNewRecipe`
-1. Rename the copied folder to a short description of the problem you're trying to solve using PascalCase (e.g. RoutingPushHalogen)
+1. Rename the copied folder to the "Unique Recipe Name" assigned in the original issue.
+    - `cp -r recipes/HelloWorld recipes/MyNewRecipe`
+1. Depending on the backend-compatibility of your recipe, follow the instructions below:
-1. If your recipe is incompatible with the browser enviornment (e.g. reading local files with node), delete the `dev` directory.
-Note that just logging to the console **is** supported in the browser.
+    1. If your recipe is incompatible with the browser enviornment, delete the `web` directory.
-1. Use your recipe name to prefix all modules.
-Do a quick search to find all instances of the old recipe name to replace (e.g. `grep -r RoutingPushHalogen .`).
+        - If your recipe uses `node-*` libraries, it is incompatible with the browser.
+        - Logging to the console **is** supported in the browser.
+    1. If your recipe is incompatible with the Node.js backend, delete the `nodeSupported.md` file.
+    1. If your recipe is compatible with Node.js, but the resulting program should not be run during CI (e.g. a program that parses command-line arguments), then rename `nodeSupported.md` to `nodeSupportedSkipCI.md`.
+1. Replace all usages of the original recipe's "Unique Recipe Name" with your recipe's "Unique Recipe Name."
+To find all instances, `cd` into your recipe folder and run `grep -r RecipeName`.
+For example, "HelloWorld" would be replaced with "MyNewRecipe" in the following files (as of this writing):
+    - `recipes/MyNewRecipe/spago.dhall`
+    - `recipes/MyNewRecipe/README.md`
+    - `recipes/MyNewRecipe/src/Main.purs`
+    - `recipes/MyNewRecipe/web/index.html`
+    - `recipes/MyNewRecipe/web/index.js`

+#### Goal 3: Implement and Submit the Recipe

-1. Install needed dependencies via `spago -x recipes/RecipeName/spago.dhall install <packageName>`
+1. Install needed dependencies via `spago`.
+    - Due to a [bug in Spago (#654)](https://github.com/purescript/spago/issues/654), follow these instructions:
-1. Implement your recipe
+        1. Change directory into your recipe folder: `cd recipes/MyRecipeName`
+        1. Install dependencies as normal: `spago install <packageName>`
+        1. Return to the root directory: `cd ../..`
+    - **Note**: you can only install dependencies that exist in the latest package set release; you cannot add or override packages in `packages.dhall` (see Principles section for more contxt).
+1. Implement your recipe.
+If you add any new modules, always start the module name with your recipe's "Unique Recipe Name" (e.g. `MyNewRecipe.Foo`, `MyNewRecipe.Module.Path.To.Cool.Types`)
+    - Run `spago -x recipes/MyNewRecipe/spago.dhall build -w` while in the root folder for faster iteration while developing
-1. Update your recipe's `README.md` file.
+1. Update your recipe's `README.md` file by doing the following things:
-     - Put the fully summary of your recipe on the 3rd line without any newlines.
+    1. Write a full sumary of your recipe on the 3rd line (i.e. don't use any newlines).
 This is what will appear in the repo's Recipe section's Table of Contents.
+    1. Update the "Expected Behavior" section to describe in more detail what should occur when users run your recipe.
+    1. Link to any other resources that a reader might find helpful.
+Do not explain things further.
-1. Regenerate the table of recipes by running `make readme`
+1. Regenerate the table of recipes by running `make readme` while in the root folder
-1. Submit a PR
+1. Submit a PR.
+The first line should read `Fixes #X` where `X` refers to the original "Recipe Request" issue you claimed.

 ### Principles